almefy/almefy-php-client/README.md

 Before a user account can be used with the Almefy app, it needs to be enrolled and the device provisioned.
 The easiest way to enroll an account with Almefy is to send the user an email with an enrollment QR Code inside.
-A good starting point could be a "Login with Almefy" button somewhere inside the protected area, which triggers the following process in the
+A good starting point could be a "Connect with Almefy" button somewhere inside the protected area, which triggers the following process in the
 backend:

 ```php